Proposed Action

 Alternative 1: No Action Alternative

-Under the No Action Alternative, the proposed multi-mission dry dock would not be constructed; Dry Dock 6 would not be upgraded to meet current seismic standards; and other component actions would not occur.
+Under the No Action Alternative, the proposed multi-mission dry dock would not be constructed, and other component actions would not occur.
 The Navy would continue to maintain, repair, and operate existing facilities, but would continue to experience production inefficiencies due to the shipyard’s limited capacity and capabilities for servicing current and future ships.

-The No Action Alternative does not meet the purpose and need for the Proposed Action, but as required by the National Environmental Policy Act, the No Action Alternative will be analyzed to provide a baseline for measuring the environmental impacts of the action alternatives.
+The No Action Alternative does not meet the purpose and need for the Proposed Action, but as required by NEPA, the No Action Alternative is analyzed to provide a baseline for measuring the environmental impacts of the action alternatives.

-Preliminary Alternative 2: Multi-Mission Dry Dock at Dry Dock 3
+Alternative 2: Multi-Mission Dry Dock at Dry Dock 3 (Preferred Alternative)

 a map showing multi-mission dry dock at Dry Dock 3